You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Military-service obligations

-Students who take a leave of absence due to compelling personal circumstances will have their tuition discharged for the term the leave of absence starts.
+Students who take a leave of absence due to compelling personal circumstances will have their tuition discharged with applied financial aid for the term the leave of absence starts.
 Tuition will not be discharged for any courses where grades have been earned.
+Unearned federal aid will not be discharged and must be returned.
 Details can be found in the Leave of Absence for Compelling Personal Circumstances policy.

 *Relay AmeriCorps members must provide documentation of compelling personal circumstances (e.g., doctor’s note, letter from supervisor, memo explaining reason for exit).